Using a walking stick for back pain

 I definitely got some looks as I was walking up and down the streets, but I didn’t really care.
 I would also find a bench and take a break now and then, but the walking stick sure helped me out.

-I even got to the point that I would take the walking stick on bike rides, holding it across my handlebars.
+I even got to the point that I would take the wooden walking stick on bike rides, holding it across my handlebars.
 That way when we would ride to dinner, or somewhere else, I would have the stick to help me get around.

-If you struggle with back pain, you might consider investing in a walking stick.
+If you struggle with back pain, you might consider investing in a wooden walking stick.
 Of course, there are many different options to choose from, but the one that I purchased worked well for me.

 Using a walking stick was not something I thought of in the beginning, but it sure makes sense.